 As I scrolled down my Facebook’s news feed this morning, I came across to a piece titled “I didn’t realize my husband was depressed until we divorced“.
 It was published by British media outlet Telegraph.
 It is a very interesting piece.
 Worth reading.
 And when I read it, I feel like deja vu.

-Over the years, I learnt that the key to understand that other people are being depressed is by looking into ourselves first.
+Over the years, I learnt that the key to understanding that other people are being depressed is by looking into ourselves first.
 Whether are we at the right stage of mind or not?
 And then, we will be able to see other people’s problem.

 In that situation, the couple then normally will not be able to communicate rationally, the couple will not be able to see things clearly.
 The woman will always sound nagging and the man will always sound angry all the time.
-And if the couple are not willing to see it within themselves and admit it (that they are not at the right stage of mind or depressed), it’s hard to change the situation.
+And if the couple is not willing to see it within themselves and admit it (that they are not at the right stage of mind or depressed), it’s hard to change the situation.

 The thing is many people do not want to accept or admit that themselves or their partner are being depressed because many still consider or associate depression with mental illness, which is embarrassing for many.

 Why?
 You just want to achieve more and more for yourself.
-And when two ambitious people get together, “loving yourself” becomes difficult because the individuals have to sacrifice one thing and another for the sake of relationship.
+And when two ambitious people get together, “loving yourself” becomes difficult because the individuals have to sacrifice one thing and another for the sake of the relationship.
 The question is are we ready to do so, place the relationship before the career?